-The acetate method involved the hand-painting of up to nine acetate sheets for each four-colour page, followed by photographic combination of the images into one image which could be used to make a printing plate.
-(The black printing plate was separately photo-engraved as it had been throughout the history of the old-school comics, from the first 1890s Sunday newspaper strips onwards.)
-The acetate method was slow, highly laborious and labour-intensive, especially compared to today’s computerised methods.
+The acetate method involved the hand-painting of up to nine acetate sheets for each four-colour page — three acetates for each of the three colours (excepting black) followed by photographic combination of the acetate images into one image which could be used to make a printing plate.
+(The black printing plate was separately photo-engraved as it had been from the first 1890s Sunday newspaper strips onwards.)
+The acetate method was slow and highly laborious, especially compared to today’s computerised methods.

 It was a continuation of the comics industry’s previous practice of adding colours to black and white artwork during production — known as mechanical colour separation.
-When artists created full colour artwork, colour could be extracted from it, originally by photographing the art through three or four different colour filters, and later by scanning.
-Mainstream US comics only moved to the more expensive full colour artwork, and colour separation by extraction, in the 1980s (though Marvel’s Hulk magazine, 1978-1981, was a trailblazer).
-British and European comcis had been doing it for decades (e.g. Eagle, TV Century 21, Asterix and TinTin).
+When artists created full colour artwork, colour could be extracted from it for printing, originally by photographing the art through three or four different colour filters, and later by scanning the art.
+Mainstream US comics only moved to the more expensive full colour art, and colour separation by extraction, in the 1980s (though Marvel’s Hulk magazine in 1978-1981 was a trailblazer).
+British and European comics had been doing it for decades (e.g. Eagle, TV Century 21, Asterix and TinTin).

-Part 9a of my history looked at CMYK colour, the colour guides of Marvel, DC and other US mainstream comic books, their YRB / yellow-red-blue coding system, and the type of coloured dots seen on their pages from the mid-1950s onwards.
-Marvel changed to this type of dot in 1954 and DC in 1956, just in time for the so-called ‘Silver Age’ of comics.
+Part 9a of my history looked at CMYK colour, the colour guides of Marvel, DC and other US comic books, their YRB / yellow-red-blue coding system, and the type of coloured dots seen on their pages from the mid-1950s onwards.
+Marvel changed to this type of dot — and the new colour separation system that created it — in 1954, and DC in 1956, just in time for the so-called ‘Silver Age’ of comics.
 If you haven’t seen Part 9a yet, it might be worth looking back at it before reading this part.

 The dots of the 25% tints, like magenta R2 below left, were ‘positive dots’, i.e. spots of actual ink.
 As seen in R3 (right) the darker 50% tints involved ‘holes’ in a grid of colour, dots created by the absence of ink — or what I call ‘negative dots‘.
 Printed on a white background, they were white dots.

-Printing ink of this kind was semi-transparent on the comic page.
+Printing ink was semi-transparent on the comic page, so when one ink was printed on top of another, the colour below showed through and a mixed colour was created.
 As seen in Hulk Green below, blue dots printed over yellow became dark green dots, and the overall effect was of a yellowish green.
 In Thing Orange (YR3; R3 over yellow) the negative dots of R3 became yellow, while the magenta grid assumed a scarlet hue.